1925 Chicago Bears season

 The 1925 Chicago Bears season was their sixth regular season completed in the National Football League.
 The team was unable to improve on their 6–1–4 record from 1924 and finished with a 9–5–3 record under head coach George Halas earning them a seventh-place finish in the team standings, their worst showing to that date.
 However, the 1925 Bears were the most notable team in the young NFL's history to that point all because of the addition of college players, including Red Grange.

+Including a 9 game barnstorming season that ran through the end of January 1926, the 1925 Bears played a grueling slate of 29 games, a total never equaled before or since.

+Background

+During the fall, Bears owners George Halas and Edward Sternaman reached an agreement with C. C. Pyle to sign Illinois Fighting Illini football star Red Grange, a deal that included organizing a barnstorming tour that spanned 19 games and 67 days.
+As part of their agreement, the Bears received 50 percent of the ticket gate, while Pyle and Grange got the other half.
+The negotiations took longer than the Bears owners had expected, with Halas recalling in 1967 that he and Sternaman "figured that a middle-aged small-town theater operator who wore spats might not prove too tough a negotiator for a couple of bright young extra football executives from Chicago.
+But then again, we had also made other mistakes."